 If you suffer from bunions, you know just how uncomfortable they can be.
+That pain can be exacerbated by shoes that are too narrow in the toe box.
+This is a problem especially with dress shoes (for women and men both), but running shoes can also cause problems.
 Stretching out your shoes to make them wider can help you gain some much-needed relief.
 In this article, we’ll cover different ways you can do that.

-If you don’t want to spend money on specially designed bunion shoes, then you can use these tips and tricks to make the shoes that you already have comfortable for your feet with bunions.
+If you don’t want to spend money on specially designed bunion shoes, you can use these tips and tricks to make your current shoes more forgiving on your bunions.

 1. Use a Shoe Stretching Kit

-If you’d prefer a less DIY option, then you might consider purchasing a professional shoe stretching kit.
-You’ll probably pay between $25 and $50, but you’ll have the tools you need to stretch your shoes.
+If DIY isn’t your thing, you might consider purchasing a professional shoe stretching kit.
+They go for between $25 and $50, but you’ll have the tools you need to stretch your shoes.

 Typically, these kits come with a spray that you use before inserting the shoe stretcher into your shoe.
-The spray is necessary to loosen up the fibers, which means that when you stretch the shoe, it will be more effective.
+The spray is necessary to loosen up the fibers.
+Without that important prep step, the stretching will be less effective.

-After you insert the stretcher and twist the widening handle to stretch and expand your shoe, you’ll want to keep it in for 24 hours before trying on your shoes to see if they are more comfortable.
+After you insert the stretcher, twist the widening handle to stretch and expand your shoe.
+Keep it in for 24 hours before trying on your shoes to gauge the new fit.

-If you have a lot of shoes that you want to stretch, you might want to consider getting a shoe stretching kit for ease.
+If you have a lot of shoes you want to stretch, a shoe stretching kit makes a great deal of sense.
 You’ll also want to double-check that you’re getting a kit that is designed for stretching shoes for bunion relief.

 2. Freeze Overnight

 If you have a bag and a freezer, this is an easy way to stretch your shoes.
-Simply fill a bag that is large enough to fit in your shoe with water.
-Next, place it inside your shoe and then put your shoe in the freezer overnight.
+Stuff a large zip-lock bag filled with water inside your shoe.
+Freeze the shoe and the water overnight.

-The water will expand as it freezes, which will stretch out your shoes.
-When you take your shoes in the morning, remove the bag and then let them dry for around 30 minutes before trying them on.
+Water expands as it freezes, which will stretch out your shoes.
+When you take your shoes in the morning, remove the bag and then let them dry for 30 minutes before trying them on.